gilescope/gilescope.github.io/_posts/2018-01-11-Next-for_Rust.md

 	- We need both a robust debugger that attaches to a process every time
 		- (not just half the time).
 	- We need to be able to set the next instruction pointer.
-	- Most importantly of all we need to have first class debuging symbols for LLDB.
+	- We need to have first class debuging symbols for LLDB:
-		- I.e. Rust generating specific rather than C/C++ metadata to LLDB when compiling.
+		- Rust compiler generate Rust metadata not C/C++ metadata for LLDB.
-		- The LLDB debuggger needs to be enhanced so we can visualise:
+		- The LLDB debuggger needs to visualise:
 			- Strings and &str
 			- Vec
 			- HashMaps
 			- generic types
-		- ideally making use of the Debug trait as a generic print mechanism.
+		- Use the Debug trait as a generic print mechanism.
 	- We need to get the lldb repl working with Rust.

 ## Error handling: